 Playa del Carmen is a vacation destination and is known for its bar scene and vibrant nightlife.
 You’ll definitely want to avoid the 2×1 drink specials on 5th Avenue, which are often watered down and overpriced.

-If you want to experience the nightlife in Playa del Carmen, head to 12th Street, which is where all of the late night bars and nightclubs are located.
 Or check out a chic rooftop club like Clandestino to dance the night away under the stars.

 Playa del Carmen Tipping Guide